UK PM Johnson moved to intensive care as COVID-19 symptoms worsen

 Johnson, 55, tested positive for the virus on March 26.

-His spokesman had earlier urged caution about media reports that Johnson was receiving oxygen treatment, but refused to answer directly after being asked whether he had pneumonia.
+His spokesman had earlier refused to answer directly after being asked whether he had pneumonia.

-The Times newspaper and ITV correspondent Robert Peston said Johnson had received oxygen.
+Johnson and his health minister tested positive last month and chief medical adviser Chris Whitty also self-isolated.
+Johnson’s pregnant 32-year-old fiancée, Carrie Symonds, also had symptoms but said on Saturday she was feeling better.

-Additional reporting by Elizabeth Piper, Kate Holton, William James, Kylie MacLellan, Elizabeth Howcroft, Paul Sandle and Costas Pitas; Editing by Guy Faulconbridge and Kevin Liffey
+Additional reporting by Elizabeth Piper, Kate Holton, William James, Kylie MacLellan, Elizabeth Howcroft, Paul Sandle and Costas Pitas; Editing by Guy Faulconbridge, Kevin Liffey and Howard Goller